Gene Mims Ministries is a 501 (c) (3) organizations funded by the generosity of donors who believe in Gene and his kingdom work.

 Dr. Mims is a native of Virginia, a graduate of Virginia Tech, and received two degrees from Southwestern Seminary in Ft.
 Worth, Texas.

 He and Ann have been married since 1973 and they have two children, Jeff and Marianne and three grandchildren Sara Kate, Hampton and Margie.
-He enjoys reading, golf, music and playing his guitars.
+He enjoys reading, golf, music, model trains and playing his guitars.

 Boards and Agencies

 Gene currently serves on the Boards of Liberty University, The Kingstone Media Group, The Timothy Initiative, and serves as a trustee of an investment trust.

 He has served churches in Texas, Alabama, Virginia and Tennessee.
 Gene previously served thirteen years as Vice-President of Lifeway Christian Resources in Nashville, Tennessee and as President of International Baptist Network for two years.